China–Nepal relations: Territorial disputes

 In November 2019, after Nepal's parliament formally approved a map depicting Kalapani within Nepal, per Indian media sources Nepal's Survey Department reported of Chinese encroachment on 36 hectares in four districts of Nepal (Sankhuwasabha, Rasuwa, Sindhupalchowk and Humla) and that there was a further risk of losing several hundred hectares of land.

 Indian media sources also reported that Nepal Agriculture department's documented massive road development projects in the Tibet Autonomous Region that have caused Sumjung, Kam Khola and Arun rivers to change their course and expand China's boundary into northern territories of Nepal, and warned that even more Nepalese land would be encroached by the Chinese if the rivers continue to change course.
 Nepalese government later on officially released a statement stating, "Why would the Agriculture department release report related to the boundaries of Nepal?"
 Indian media sources also said that China could set up Border Observation Post of Armed Police in these encroached territories.

 In May 2020, Chinese media, calling Mount Everest (known in Nepal as Sagarmatha) as Mount Qomolangma claimed it as part of Chinese territory, sparking outrage among Nepalese citizens.
 In 1961, King Mahendra, the then ruler of Nepal, had announced that Mount Everest falls squarely inside Nepal.
 Opposition leaders have criticized Prime Minister Oli for not raising up the Sino-Nepal border issue.

 In September 2020, Nepalese media reported that a border pillar in Humla District of Nepal was missing, and China had constructed 11 buildings 2 kilometers inside Nepalese territory.
 This was supported by Deputy CDO of Humla and Provincial MLA Jeevan Bahadur Shahi, who collected proofs by making days-long visits and letting them go public.
 He got warning and threat from Chinese side in return.
 When the Chief District Officer of Nepal went to inspect the place based on concerns raised by locals, he was told by Chinese security officials that the buildings were within Chinese territory which extends one kilometre further south from where the buildings are located.
 In the same month, Nepalese foreign ministry confirmed that buildings are constructed one kilometre inside of Chinese border.

 The government of Nepal tends to deny or downplay any territorial disputes with China for fear of losing economic favors.
 In November 2020, the government of Nepal refuted the accusation from Jeevan Bahadur Shahi.
 Sewa Lamsal of Nepal's foreign ministry said land encroachment by Chinese construction was untrue.
 Both the Chinese and Nepalese governments denied there were any territorial disputes between the two countries.
 In October 2024, The New York Times reported that the Nepalese government documented border infringements by China but subsequently censored the report.

+In July 2026, residents of Nepal's Bajhang district expressed concern over restrictions along the Nepal–Tibet border, saying the tighter controls had disrupted traditional trade, seasonal grazing, and pilgrimages to Lake Mansarovar.
+Nepali officials said they had raised the issue with China.